Old Men Hire

 There has been much research about the effect of ageing on cognition.
 Read on to find out more about some of the key outcomes of their research.

 Older workers are likely to bring with them a wealth of knowledge in their field, as well as general knowledge and life experience.
 It is known that a certain ‘type’ of intelligence, crystallized intelligence, steadily increases with age, as people accumulate more knowledge (Horn & Cattell, 1967).
 Crystallized intelligence is language based intelligence, knowledge about facts and information.
-In contrast, fluid intelligence, or nonverbal reasoning, is known to increase throughout childhood and young adulthood, and to plateau in middle adulthood.
+In contrast, researchers have found that fluid intelligence, or nonverbal reasoning, increases throughout childhood and young adulthood and then plateaus in middle adulthood.

 Interestingly, auditory abilities, such as the ability to differentiate between different tones and hear tones of a certain pitch declines with age.
-However, when competing tasks versions of these tasks were used, where the participant had to divide their attention between two tasks, there was less of an effect of age.
+However, when researchers used competing-task versions that required participants to divide their attention, age had far less impact on performance.
 In other words, competing tasks measures are less affected by the ageing process than single tasks.

 These findings have important implications for the workforce.
 An older worker is more likely to have greater knowledge of facts and information pertaining to their job, but may have more difficulty with abstract problem solving and tasks requiring good auditory processing, compared to younger workers.
 They are likely to perform just as well on competing tasks, depending on the degree of difficulty of the task.